 Health Insurance for Your College Student

-Some college and universities may also offer student health insurance plans.
-This may be a good option if your child is not covered under your health insurance plan.
+Some colleges and universities may also offer student health insurance plans.
+These may be a good option if your child is not covered under your health insurance plan.

 What If I Have UPMC Health Plan?

 Whether attending school or working outside of UPMC Health Plan’s primary service area, eligible dependent children (up to age 26) are covered through the UPMC Health Plan national extended network.

 Your child age 18 or over also can use UPMC AnywhereCare to have a virtual urgent care visit with a health care provider.
 This service is best for nonemergency conditions, such as cold symptoms, allergies, or pink eye.
 The provider can even send a prescription to a nearby pharmacy, if necessary.